 How to Use Prodigy to Promote a Growth Mindset in Your Child

-With recent school closures leading to more time at home, parents like you probably want to keep their children motivated and self-reliant when it comes to learning.
+With kids spending more time at home and virtual learning becoming more important than ever this school year, parents like you probably want to keep their children motivated and self-reliant when it comes to learning.

-While you’re helping your child learn from home, promote a growth mindset to help them become lifelong learners.
+While you’re helping your child learn from home, promote a growth mindset to help them become a lifelong learner.
 Not only will their learning skills improve, but they’ll actually enjoy learning more.

-We’ll show you how to use Prodigy to promote a growth mindset in your child, preparing them to learn and achieve more when they return to school!
+We’ll show you how to use Prodigy to promote a growth mindset in your child, preparing them to learn and achieve more throughout the year!

 Growth mindset definition